suatatan/suatatan.github.io/_posts/2024-03-24-productive-break.md

 ---
+date: 2024-03-24
 layout: post
+tags:
+- cite
+- english
+- longread
-title: "Productive break"
+title: Productive break
-date: 2024-03-24
 ---

 "Reading something you enjoy, listening to music, closing your eyes for a few minutes, or even watching short movie clips were all associated with increased recovery and performance.